 One of the key features of OLC Accelerate that I continually hear people talk about is the sense of community.
 No matter who you meet at the conference—students right out of grad school, seasoned program directors, deans, and members of OLC’s Executive Board—everyone is kind to you and accepts you as part of the community.

-Garvey Pike, Director for the Center for Teaching and Learning, The University of North Carolina at Charlotte
+Garvey Pyke, Director for the Center for Teaching and Learning, The University of North Carolina at Charlotte

 If you are new to OLC Accelerate, or even if you’re a seasoned attendee, another opportunity to connect with other online learning professionals is the Field Guide program.
 This program was established to create deeper and more meaningful connections between attendees.
 Every year at Accelerate, volunteers from the community join together to welcome attendees (new and returning) by engaging in a variety of activities.
 If you’re not familiar with the Field Guide Program, you can learn more about it by visiting the OLC Accelerate 2018 Field Guide page.